BasicPrimitives/javascript/apireference/algorithms.md

  `bundleChildren(parent, children, bundleItemId, bundleItem)`

-Adds extra budnle item in between parent and its children.
+Adds extra bundle item in between parent and its children.
 The parent node becomes parent of the bundle node, and bundle becomes parent of the children.
 Existing parent child relations are removed.

  Returns: `boolean` - returns true if nodes bundle is valid